V-Squared/V-Squared.github.io/diy/aio/portable-diy-aio.md

 ## Referral Income

-We figured out a second revenue income stream: Put our DIY articles on [Instructables](http://www.instructables.com/) and add shopping lists to amazon and newegg with links using their referral system so to earn the referral fee on a joint checking account.
+We figured out a second revenue income stream for V²: Put our DIY articles on [Instructables](http://www.instructables.com/) and add shopping lists including links to amazon and newegg using their referral system so to earn the referral fee on a joint checking account.
 We can split income according to ratio of work invested.

 ## New way to get traffic